Jordan Blair Woods

 School of Law

 Jordan Blair Woods is an Assistant Professor of Law at University of Arkansas School of Law.
 His primary research and teaching interests include criminal law and procedure, family law, law & sexuality, legal ethics, and constitutional law.
 His recent scholarship has appeared or is forthcoming in the Michigan Law Review, California Law Review, UCLA Law Review, Iowa Law Review, and Minnesota Law Review.

 Woods’ 2017 article, “LGBT Identity and Crime,” 105 California Law Review 667 (2017), received the Dukeminier Award, which recognizes the best sexual orientation legal scholarship published in the previous year.
 His article “Policing, Danger Narratives, and Routine Traffic Stops,” forthcoming in the Michigan Law Review, was selected for presentation at the 2018 Stanford/Harvard/Yale Junior Faculty Forum.
-In 2017, Woods was awarded the New Faculty Commendation for Teaching Commitment from the University of Arkansas.
+In 2017 and 2018, Woods was awarded the New Faculty Commendation for Teaching Commitment from the University of Arkansas.

 Prior to joining the law faculty in 2016, Woods served as a fellow at the Williams Institute, a research institute on LGBT law and public policy at UCLA School of Law.
 He clerked for the Honorable Jennifer Walker Elrod on the U.S. Court of Appeals for the Fifth Circuit.
 Woods holds an A.B. from Harvard College, J.D. from UCLA School of Law, and M.Phil. and Ph.D. in criminology from the University of Cambridge, where he was a Gates Scholar.

 Gender & Sexuality